Dining & Drinking in Tibet - Tibetan Cuisine

 - 9 Days Lhasa to Kathmandu Overland Tour via EBC

-Tsampa (??) is the staple food in Tibet.
-Tibetan people eat tsampa at every meal and bring it as a ready-made food when traveling.
-Tsampa is a dough made with roasted barley flour and ghee (yak butter).
+Tsampa (糌粑) is a kind of roasted barley flour and one of the staple food in Tibet.
+Tibetan people eat Tsampa every day and bring it as a ready-made food when traveling.
+If you visit a Tibetan family as a guest, they will treat with delicious mild tea, Tsampa and lots of local dishes.
+The dough made with roasted barley flour and ghee (yak butter) is a typical food of local Tibetan.

 Beef and Mutton

-Beef (yak meat) is the most popular meat eaten by Tibetans.
-Beef and mutton contain high protein which is helpful in fighting the cold.
-Many Tibetans often eat raw meat, while others boil beef and mutton with ginger, salt and spices.
-Dried beef and mutton strips are also popular in Tibet.
-The dried meat can be difficult to chew but tastes good.
-Additionally, the dried meat can be stored and are useful when traveling long distance.
+Beef and mutton contain high protein which is helpful in warding off the cold, which makes beef (yak meat) the most popular meat eaten by Tibetans.
+Many Tibetans often eat raw meat when the fresh beef is tender and delicious while others boil beef and mutton with ginger, salt and spices.
+Dried beef and mutton strips are also popular in Tibet, now becomes a tourism specialty.
+Dried meat probably is difficult to chew but tastes good.
+Additionally, the dried meat can be stored a long time and are useful when traveling long distance.

 Tibetan Noodle (Thenthuk or Thukpa)

-Tibetan noodle (??) is usually served with simple vegetable and brewis.
+Tibetan noodle (藏面) is usually served with simple vegetable, diced beef, chopped scallions in the brewis.
 Those who live in cities of Tibet prefer to have Tibetan noodles and sweet tea as their breakfast.
-Some say Tibetan noodle soup is the most enjoyable for the meal as the soup tastes nice together with a bit shallot.
+Some restaurants also offer pickled radish and chilli sauce to season the noodles.
+Some say Tibetan noodle soup is the most enjoyable for the meal as the soup tastes nice together with a bit shallot to keep warm.

 Milk Curd and Yogurt

-Tibetan people eat all kinds of dairy products, including ghee (butter), cheese, yogurt, and milk curd.
-Milk curd or named milk sediment (??) is solidified sediments of boiled milk, which tasts sour.
+Milk curd or named milk sediment (凝乳) is solidified sediments of boiled milk, which tastes sour.
 Tibetans bring it when traveling to avoid environmental inadaptability.
 Milk curd can be eaten as snacks or used to make Tibet buns.
-Besides, fried milk curd tastes good too.
+Besides, fried milk curds tastes good too but is very hard to bite.

-Tibetan people are fond of varied sausages, including meat sausage, blood sausage, flour sausage, liver sausage, lung sausage, etc.
+Tibetan people make the best of yak and sheep products for living.
+They are fond of varied sausages, including meat sausage, blood sausage, flour sausage, liver sausage, lung sausage, etc. Among all types of sausages, blood sausage and white sausage are the most common and popular ones.

-Momos (??) are Tibetan dumplings which are made with either meat or vegetables.
-The half-moon-shaped momo can be either steamed or fried and served with chili sauce.
+Momo are Tibetan dumplings which are made with either meat or vegetables.
+The half-moon-shaped Momo can be either steamed or fried and served with chili sauce.
+As one famous Chinese style snack, Momo is another name of dumpling in Tibet, Nepal, India and other South Asia Country.

 Ginseng Fruit Rice

-Ginseng fruit rice (????) is considered as a lucky food by Tibetans and they eat ginseng fruit rice during festivals especially the Tibetan New Year Festival.
-Ginseng fruit rice is made with rice, ginseng fruit, butter tea and sugar.
-Ginseng fruit is rich in nutrition and benefits a lot to your digestive system.
+Ginseng fruit rice (人参果饭) is considered as a propitious esculent by Tibetans and they eat ginseng fruit rice during weddings or festivals especially at Tibetan New Year Festival.
+Ginseng fruit rice is made with rice which is covered with cooked Ginseng fruit, little sugar and ghee juice.

-- Tibetans usually serve tea in small bowls instead of cups.
+• Tibetans usually serve tea for guests in small bowls instead of cups.

-Butter tea (???) is another staple of Tibetan meal.
-To put it simply, the butter tea is boiled tea added with ghee and salt.
-Tibetan people drink butter tea to keep themselves warm and it usually drank whiling eating tsampa.
-Some say the butter tea tastes more like soup rather than tea.
+Butter tea (酥油茶) is a must-drink during Tibet travel and another staple of Tibetan meal.
+To put it simply, the butter tea is boiled strong tea added with ghee and salt.
+Tibetan people drink butter tea to keep themselves warm and it is usually drunk when eating Tsampa.

 Tibetan Sweet Tea (Tibetan Milk Tea)